stevleibelt/php_component_proxy_logger/README.md

 # Version History

 * [next](https://github.com/stevleibelt/php_component_proxy_logger)
+    * add example how to add a proxy logger in a proxy logger
     * readme examples are also provided as try out code example
     * rename *BufferManipulation* to *BufferManipulator*
     * replace AwareInterfaces with DependendInterfaces where needed